calh/ruby_bang/README.md

 ### How it works ###

 `ruby_bang` is a very simple wrapper to [RVM](https://rvm.io).
-It first searches a few common spots RVM might be installed.  $PATH, $HOME/.rvm/bin, and /usr/local/rvm/bin/rvm.
+It first searches a few common spots where RVM might be installed.  $PATH, $HOME/.rvm/bin, and /usr/local/rvm/bin/rvm.

-After it finds an RVM installation, it splits the arguments after shebang executable into space delimited arguments.  `ruby_bang` takes those arguments and calls `execve` with the RVM script.
+After it finds an RVM installation, it splits the text after the shebang executable into space delimited arguments.  `ruby_bang` then takes those arguments and calls `execve` to the RVM script.
-The ruby script's name (ARGV[0]) is passed to RVM as the last argument.
+Your ruby script's name (`ARGV[0]`) is passed to RVM as the last argument.

 ### Why the name needs to begin with `ruby` ###